MHickey2/Wannabe-Healthy/README.md

 ###  8. About Page    <a name="aboutpage"></a>

-The About Page again contains a brief synopsis of the site and contain information panels that display the main factors in statying Healthy.
+The About Page again contains a brief synopsis of the site and contain information panels that display the main factors in staying Healthy.
 The accompanying links will take you to either the blog section or the recipe section of the site.
-I would hope to expand the project by adding an area for relaxation, but this is not in the present iteration, so there are 2 links to same area in the meantime.
+I would hope to expand the project by adding an area for relaxation, but this is not in the present iteration, so there are 2 links to same section in the meantime.
 I could have had a link to the profile page, but if the user was not logged in, this page would not be available.

 <br>